 There were recaps and live blogging from the conference.
 I got some good ideas and didn’t understand others.
 I wished I had attended the conference!

 I followed some of the bloggers from the conference.
 I noticed other bloggers getting “free stuff”.
 I wondered how they were getting stuff from sponsors.
 How did I get these sponsors to knock on my blogging door?
-I noticed how nicely designed most blogs and websites where.
+Perhaps this is what I needed.
+If this did cause a rise in followers on my page, and even encouraged some to buy the sponsored products directly form me, I would have to start looking into some online accounting services.
+Whilst querying how I could get these sponsored posts in the first place, I noticed how nicely designed most blogs and websites where.

 I noticed everyone was ending their blog posts with a question.
 Hmm.
 What was that all about?